Climate Change in Ghana

 Go to StoryMaps

-Time Series plot depicting the best guess (50th percentile) of the medium emission scenarion(RCP 4.5) of Average Annual Temperature from the historical period to the end of the century.
+Rainfall stripes depicting the best guess (50th percentile) of the medium emission scenarion(RCP 4.5) of Total Annual Rainfall from the historical period to the end of the century

 Sea Level Rise